Reform of zero hours contracts

 Employers will have the ability to enter into a collective agreement with an independent trade union that excludes or modifies these rights, provided that the terms of the agreement are incorporated into the worker's contract.

 To avoid the potential loophole of agency work being used to avoid these measures, the rights will extend to agency workers.
-The Bill includes a framework for the application of the zero hours contract measures to agency workers.
+The Act includes a framework for the application of the zero hours contract measures to agency workers.

 Separate regulations will set out further detail and procedural requirements.